GiacomelliGianluca/Safe_Performance_Boosting/README.md

 ## Benchmark case study: a point-mass robot

-This system is described by the following difference equation
+This pre-stabilized system with a P-controller is described by the following difference equation

 ```math
 \begin{align}